Sheaves of E-infinity algebras and applications to algebraic varieties and singular spaces: Weight filtration

-The verification of the cohomological descent structures is parallel to that of Theorem \ref{descent1}, via the forgetful functor $U:\Ff\Einf_R\to \ch{\Ff R}$ and using the fact that both triples $(\ch{\Ff R},N^t,\Qq_0)$ and $(\ch{\Ff R},N^\sigma,\Qq_1)$ are cohomological descent categories (see also \cite[Theorem 2.8]{CG3}). \end{proof}
+To define a weight filtration on singular cochains we will use a filtered version of the above result.

-To study the weight spectral sequence it will be useful to understand the behavior of the b\^{e}te filtration of the cosimplicial normalization functor.
-In the setting of cochain complexes this corresponds to the diagonal filtration introduced in 7.1.6 of \cite{DeHIII} (see also Section $\S$2 of \cite{CG3}).
+\begin{theorem} Let $F$ be one of the filtrations $t$ (trivial) or $\sigma$ (b\^{e}te).
+We have normalization functors $N^F_\Ee$ for filtered $(\Ee,F)$-algebras and the triples $(\Ff\Einf^t_R,N_\Ee^t,\Qq_0)$ and $(\Ff\Einf^\sigma_R,N_\Ee^\sigma,\Qq_1)$ are cohomological descent categories. \end{theorem} \begin{proof}By Lemma \ref{filnorm} together with the results of Section \ref{filnorm} we have filtered normalization functors also in the cubical setting.
+The verification of the cohomological descent structures is parallel to that of Theorem \ref{descent1}, via the forgetful functor from filtered $ºEe$-algebras to the category of filtered complexes $\ch{\Ff R}$ and using the fact that both triples $(\ch{\Ff R},N^t,\Qq_0)$ and $(\ch{\Ff R},N^\sigma,\Qq_1)$ are cohomological descent categories (see \cite[Theorem 2.8]{CG3}). \end{proof}